finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 - tbd. ... add more examples here.

+See Also:

-1. Making the Case for an OSPO ( already written in the OSR Common Problems)
+- [Making the Case for an OSPO](../Level-3/Contributing-To-Projects)#making-the-case-for-contribution ( already written in the OSR Common Problems)

 ### 2. Build a Guiding Coalition

 In the first instance, your OSPO should be composed of a "willing coalition".
-You will need to communicate with each of these people (using the sense of urgency points above).

-- CEO	(optional)
-- CTO	_and / or_ CIO / CISO - someone to do with information security.
-- Risk Officer/Compliance
-- Legal
-- Human Resources/Training
-- Line of Business (LOB) Leader
-- Product Manager
-- SRE / Cloud Operator
-- Corporate Communications
-- Internal Audit
-- Regulators / External Audit
-- Developers / Developer Relations

-(leave this part to Rob to fill in)

-- regular meetings and communications
+Please review the [Roles](../../Roles/Introduction) for a list of OSPO-adjacent business roles you will need to engage with.
+Different parts of a large organisation will have different priorities, backgrounds and ways of talking and working.
+You will need to reach across these gaps.
+Here are some tips on how to do this:

+- **Understand their priorities**: Research the roles within the company (use the [Roles](../../Roles/Introduction) material here to help start).
+Familiarize yourself with their key concerns.
+If you can learn their KPIs, all the better.
+Your OSPO will need to help towards these in order to get their buy-in.

+- **Focus on value**: Present the OSPO in terms of the value it can deliver to the organization.
+Emphasize objectives such as improving efficiency, reducing costs, or enhancing security.

+- **Address their pain points**: Listen to what they say and show empathy and understanding for the problems they encounter in their role.

+- **Be a strategic partner**: Position the OSPO as a strategic partner.
+This is especially useful when engaging with security concerns.

+- **Provide insights and thought leadership**: OSPOs are a _trend_ in IT.
+Share views and research with them to make the case (see the [further reading](#further-reading) section below for examples.

+Build trust and credibility: Establish trust by being transparent, reliable, and professional in all interactions.
+Showcase your track record of success, customer testimonials, and industry recognition to build credibility.

+- **Follow up and stay connected**: Maintain regular communication with these stakeholders and keep them informed of relevant developments.

+- **Be patient and persistent**: Building any relationship takes time.

 #### OSPO Structures